bringing uk car moving to spain

 UPDATE

 In November Congress approved a bill that included text to scrap the ‘Golden Visa’ and end this residency scheme as soon as January 2025.
-On December 2nd, the Senate vetoed the bill sending it back to Congress delaying the ending of the Golden Visa for property purchases in Spain for several months.
-It is now expected that the earliest legislation could get pushed through is April 2025.
+On December 2nd, the Senate vetoed the bill sending it back to Congress delaying the ending of the Golden Visa.
+The legislation has now been passed and will come into effect 3rd April 2025.

 Background to the End of the Spain’s Golden Visa